KarmaConfigs/page/beta/LockLogin.md

 ## Installing >> Spigot
-To install the plugin in spigot is really simple, just drag LockLogin.jar into your plugins folder and load the plugin with plugin or reload the server
+To install the plugin in spigot is really simple, just drag LockLogin.jar into your plugins folder and load the plugin with plugman or reload the server

 ## Installing >> Bungeecord
 To install the plugin in bungeecord is more simple that it seems, just drag LockLogin.jar into your plugins folder